M7Tro/educationalProjects/chatApp/README.md

 I am going to try to do it myself.
 It is essentially same stuff.
 You add state to track inputs.
 You create a hook that returns asynchronous login function and a loading state.
 And perhas raise a toast on success/error.

+Next part is getting the users for the sidebar conversations.

+The author in the video wants to use zustand to store conversations in a glbal state.

+Create a file useConversation.js.

+The hook stores selectedConversations and messages states.

+We will use the hook for this state in Conversations.jsx

+We also create a custom hook useGetConversations.js

+The hook useGetConversations has a loading state, a conversatins state.

+There is a useEffect hook that defines function getConversations.
+This function gets the conversations/users from endpoint 'api/users'.

+The hook returns the loading state and the conversations.

+I was able to fancily change the code on several lines simultaneously after selecting them while holding the option key.
+I feel the power now.

+Let's get back to building the funcitonality of the website.

+We create a zustand hook with a state for selected conversation and messages.

+We also create a hook for fetching data on users from the api with endpoint "/api/users"

+We call the hook to get the conversations inside Conversations.jsx component.

+The useGetConversations() returns a loading state and a conversations state.

+It also has a useEffect() hook with empty [] that runs on every render.
+The useEffect() hoos sends the request to the API.
+Note that it is a GET request: we don't need to send anything.
+Even though the backend needs to know the specific user whose conversations we are getting, it can get it from the jwt cookie that contains the id of a logged in user.

+The function used in the useEffect is asynchronous.
+We define it within useEffect to not have to pass it inside [].
+I don't understand why, but we don't need to pass setLoading and setConversations inside useEffect.

+Once you get the conversations, you map them inside Conversations.jsx.